treylorswift/InfluencerToolkit/README.md

 ```
 ## Development

-The repo ships with pre-built .js files in src/build so that you can test without
+The repo ships with pre-built .js files in src/build so that you can run/test without
 having to install Typescript.
 But you will obviously need Typescript if you want to
 work with the .ts files in src/ .